 About the Legal Defense Benefit

-The PEF Membership Benefits Program provides the Legal Defense Benefit to active, dues-paying members of PEF, charged with a crime that was committed while working, during the course of employment in a PS&T unit position.
+The PEF Membership Benefits Program (PEF MBP) provides the Legal Defense Benefit to active, dues-paying members of PEF, charged with a crime that was committed while working, during the course of employment in a PS&T unit position.
 This benefit provides such members with a cash benefit to help defray the cost of legal fees and retainer agreements associated with the defense of the crime charged.

 Legal Defense Features